StreamingFlow/d4py_workflows/others/README.md

 1. The `covid_workflow` is a **statefull** workflow!!
 So only the **fixed workload mappings**.
 Also, since it has a JSON file - it does not work with the hibryd_mapping.

 2. If you run those workflows from a different directory, you only need to specify the path as <DIR1>.<DIR2>.<NAME_WORKFLOW> without the .py extension.
 However, if you are in `others` directory, then use <NAME_WORKFLOW>.py.
-Below are examples for clarity:
+Bellow there are two examples for clarity:

 Example 1 - within `others` directory: